-Secondary Conditions of Fetal Alcohol Syndrome During Adulthood
+Secondary Conditions of FAS During Adulthood

 The effects of FAS can be especially difficult to navigate during adulthood when individuals are expected to take care of themselves.
 Adults with FAS often need support as they try to navigate housing, employment, transportation, and money management.

 Unfortunately, an overwhelming number of individuals will never receive the help they need to succeed.
 In a University of Washington study of people with FAS (ages 6 to 51), 79 percent had employment problems.
 Sixty percent of those over age 12 had trouble with the law, and 35 percent had drug and alcohol problems.